Our Find Reviewer feature lets you reach out to reviewers to find out more information about them and their experience with your business.

 Can I change the reference term?

 You sure can.
 "Reference number" is the default term, but we get that it might be more relevant for your business to ask for something else, like a booking number or a policy number.
 To do that, you'll need to ask reviewers to provide a reference number when they write an organic review.
 You can find a set-up guide here.
 Once you've done that, the reference term you chose will replace "Reference number" in the Find Reviewer form.

-In which language is the message sent?
+What language is the message sent in?